Programming by Backprop: An Instruction is Worth 100 Examples When Finetuning LLMs: Data Scaling

 \subsection{Ablation over Dataset Size}

 Figure \ref{fig:data_scaling} compares the performance of Llama models (1B, 3B and 8B parameters) for varying dataset size on the evaluation of Random Arithmetic programs.
 Here, `dataset size', refers specifically to the amount of unique code functions included in the dataset.
 Performance is evaluated on three separate sets: \begin{itemize} \item The \textit{w/ IO Train} set: both the function and the IO pairs are observed during training \item The \textit{w/ IO Test} set: uses the same functions as \textit{w/ IO Train} but different IO pairs, not included in the training data \item The \textit{w/o IO Test} set: evaluates IO pairs for functions seen only as code during training \end{itemize} The results show that accuracy on both \textit{w/ IO} and \textit{w/o IO} sets generally increases with larger dataset sizes and larger model scales.
 Notably, model performance is strongly tied to parameter count; for example, the 8B model trained on only 100 unique functions achieves comparable performance on the \textit{w/o IO} set to the 1B model trained on 800 functions.
+The number of unpaired (\emph{w/o IO}) functions is fixed at 200.
+The upper limit of 800 paired (\emph{w/ IO}) functions reflects the total of 1000 available functions that we generated for Random Arithmetic.